-In the light of the growing importance of international criminal law, it is not only desirable but also imperative for students to have a thorough knowledge of the subject.
-Hence, the primary objective of this course is to generate and sustain an interest to study international criminal law in the minds of the students.
+In the light of the growing importance of international law, it is not only desirable but also imperative for students to have a thorough knowledge of the subject.
+Hence, the primary objective of this course is to generate and sustain an interest to study international law in the minds of the students.

-As the students are already familiar with the basics of criminal and international law, this course will take their study one notch higher.
+As the students are already familiar with the basics of international law, this course will take their study one notch higher with the introduction of a very important branch of international law i.e. international criminal law.